14. Interfacing compiled code (**)#

 All R objects are stored as instances of the C language structure SEXPREC.
 Usually, we access them via pointers, which are of the type SEXP (S expression).

-C functions referred to via .Call take the very generic SEXPs on input.
-They output some SEXP.
-One of the said structure’s fields represents the actual R object type (SEXPTYPE numbers); see Table 14.1 for a selection.
+A C function referred to via .Call takes the very generic SEXPs on input.
+It outputs another SEXP.
+Importantly, one of the said structure’s fields represents the actual R object type (SEXPTYPE numbers); see Table 14.1 for a selection.

 SEXPTYPE